Dow is on track to fall for the fifth straight week – KION546

 Even with the pandemic, the stock market enjoyed gains in 2020 and 2021.
 But is the party on Wall Street over?

 The Dow is on track to fall for the fifth straight week and was flat in midday trade.
-It’s down about 1% for the week and 8% so far this year.
+It’s down about 1% for the week and more than 8.5% so far this year.

 There’s a lot for investors to worry about.
 Even before Russia invaded Ukraine, inflation concerns dominated headlines for months.
 Surging oil prices after the invasion have made the situation worse.